How to Plan your Estate in Arizona (FAQ)

 A comprehensive estate plan should address how to coordinate these tax-advantaged assets with the assets governed by a Will or living trust.
 If you have retirement accounts, annuities, or cash value life insurance, then you need to get counsel from someone who knows the latest estate planning strategies for dealing with these assets.
 A simple Will doesn't cut it.
 Neither does a do-it-yourself software program.
 Neither does an accountant, financial advisor, or an "estate specialist" they refer you to.
 You need an experienced estate planning lawyer.

-Can't I just make my child joint owner of my assets?
+Can't I just make my child a joint owner of my assets?

 Do you help people outside of Tucson?

 Yes, certainly.
-However, I do require the initial meeting to occur in person at my office.
+However, Mr. Bouman requires the initial meeting to occur in person at his office.
+No exceptions... and yes, we've thought this through.

 Do you help people who live outside of Arizona?

 Yes, occasionally.
-These situations are usually limited to cases where the client owns property in Arizona.
+These situations are limited to cases where the client owns property in Arizona.

 How is the fee determined?

-In order to maintain a logical, consistent, and fair pricing system, most services I provide use a fixed fee arrangement.
+In order to maintain a logical, consistent, and fair pricing system, most services we provide use a fixed fee arrangement.
 In other words, you will usually know the project cost before any work begins.
-The initial estate planning consultation is complimentary with no obligation to proceed.
-Reduced prices may be available if you need to update an estate plan prepared by another law firm.
+However, we do charge a $250 initial consultation fee to prospective estate planning clients.
+Reduced fees may be available if you need to update an estate plan prepared by another estate planning lawyer within the past 10 years.

 Do you accept credit cards?

 Yes.
-I prefer payments by check and cash because of the card processing fees, but most clients pay by credit or debit card.
+We prefer payments by check and cash because of the card processing fees, but most clients pay by credit or debit card.

 Do you offer payment plans?

 Yes.
-I subscribe to LawPay, which offers a legal fee financing solution called Pay Later.
+Bouman Law Firm accepts card payments through LawPay, which offers a legal fee financing solution called Pay Later.

 Do you offer a complimentary initial consultation?